DI3CL: Contrastive Learning With Dynamic Instances and Contour Consistency for SAR Land-Cover Classification Foundation Model: EXPERIMENTS

+To ensure a fair and rigorous comparison of pre-training methodologies, we randomly sample a standardized subset of 60,000 image patches from the full SARSense dataset to serve as a shared pre-training resource, whose details are presented in Table \ref{tab:sarsense_fixed}.
+Importantly, this subset closely matches the distribution of the parent SARSense dataset, thereby preserving the original data's representativeness.
+This design eliminates dataset-related biases that might otherwise confound performance comparisons across different pre-training methods.
+This controlled setup ensures that observed differences in model efficacy are attributable to methodological design rather than to differences in training data scale or diversity.

-Subsequently, we meticulously annotate an additional 10,000 SAR image patches, each with a resolution of 512 × 512 pixels.
-These patches are categorized into 10 distinct land-cover classes: water, wetland, farmland, forest, meadow, road, village, city, bare ground,and other.
-The annotated dataset is then split into training, validation, and test sets, following a 3:1:6 ratio, which enables a comprehensive evaluation of the proposed method's performance.
+A dedicated downstream evaluation benchmark is crucial for quantifying the transfer learning efficacy of each pre-trained model.
+To this end, a small-scale land-cover classification dataset is constructed by randomly sampling an additional 10,000 3m-resolution image patches from SARSense, as shown in Table \ref{tab:sarsense_fixed}.
+Each patch is manually annotated at the pixel level to cover 10 distinct land-cover classes: water, wetland, farmland, forest, meadow, road, village, city, bare ground, and other.
+The evaluation dataset is split into training, validation, and test sets at a ratio of 3:1:6.
+The intentionally large test subset enables robust statistical assessment of pre-training performance, providing sufficient sample size to detect subtle differences in model efficacy and to validate the generalizability of learned representations.